 1. New Year's Day January 1

+Martin Luther King Day

+Presidents' Day

+Memorial Day

-2. Martin Luther King Day 3 rd Monday in January
+Martin Luther King Day

+3rd Monday in January

-3. Presidents' Day 3 rd Monday in February
+Monday in February

-4. Memorial Day Last Monday in May
+Last Monday in May

 5. Independence Day July 4

-6. Labor Day 1 st Monday in September
+6. Labor Day 1st Monday in September

-7. Veterans Day November 11
+7. Veterans' Day November 11

-8. Thanksgiving Day 4 th Thursday in November
+8. Thanksgiving Day 4th Thursday in November

-9. Christmas

-- 4th Thursday in November December 25

-- 9. Christmas Decembe
+9. Christmas December 25 10.

-- \10.
 Personal Day (Exempt Employees only)

-- \11.
-Two (2) Floating Holidays
+11. Two (2) Floating Holidays

-\ These holidays must be scheduled by mutual consent.
+- These holidays must be scheduled with consent of the Appointing Authority or designee.
 These holidays must be taken in the fiscal year when earned or they are lost.
-Unused holidays shall not be paid at termination.

-- B. WEEKEND HOLIDAYS: When a holiday falls on Sunday, the succeeding Monday shall be observed as the holiday.
+Unused holidays shall not be paid at termination. - B. WEEKEND HOLIDAYS: When a holiday falls on Sunday, the succeeding Monday shall be observed as the holiday.
 Where a holiday falls on Saturday, the preceding Friday shall be observed as the holiday. - C. HOLIDAY PAY: Full-time employees shall receive one (1) day's pay for each of the holidays listed on which they perform no work. - D. HOLIDAY DURING LEAVE: Should an employee be on an authorized leave with pay when a holiday occurs, the holiday shall be paid and not charged against sick or vacation leave accumulation.
 Holidays occurring during a leave without pay shall not be compensated. - E. ELIGIBILITY FOR HOLIDAY PAY FOR TEMPORARY AND PART-TIME EMPLOYEES: Eligibility for holiday pay for temporary and part-time employees shall be as follows: - 1.
 Temporary employees shall receive pay for a holiday if the employee has worked at least thirty (30) consecutive work days prior to the holiday. - 2.
-Regular part-time employees shall receive holiday pay on a prorated basis. - F. WORK PERFORMED ON HOLIDAYS: Compensation for work on holidays is governed by Article 11, Overtime.
+Regular part-time employees shall receive holiday pay on a prorated basis.

-G. FLOATING HOLIDAYS: Full time and part time employees, after having been in county service for three (3) continuous months, shall be credited with applicable floating holidays.
+- F. WORK PERFORMED ON HOLIDAYS: Compensation for work on holidays is governed by Article 11, Overtime. - G. FLOATING HOLIDAYS: Full time and part time employees, after having been in county service for three (3) continuous months, shall be credited with applicable floating holidays.